Benefits

 Your regular working hours are specified in the letter you received when your application was granted.

-When you receive unemployment benefit, NAV has calculated what we call “your regular working hours”.
+When you receive unemployment benefit, Nav has calculated what we call “your regular working hours”.

 This is calculated based on how much you worked before you became unemployed or were temporarily laid off.